rubigdata/bigdata-blog-2019-Jvdjvdjvd/FinalAssignment.md

 ```

-## getting percentage of occurence of a word
+## Getting percentage of occurence of a word
 ```
 val word1 = "spark".toLowerCase
 val word2 = "RDDs".toLowerCase